Aiven-Open/klaw-docs/docs/HowTo/connectors/Request-a-new-connector.md

 1. From the navigation bar in Klaw, select **Requests** and then click on **Request Connector** from the drop-down menu
-2. In the **Connect create request** screen, select the Kafka Connect environment where the connector will be created.
+2. In the **Connect create request** screen, select the Apache Kafka Connect environment where the connector will be created.

    In most cases, you must start with the lowest environment and use the promotion feature for higher environments.